kiankaas/personal-soccer-stats-analysis/README.md

 - My team's win percentage was **27%** higher in games I played compared to games I missed.
 - My team scored **0.95** more goals per game on average in games I played compared to games I missed.
-- In games I played, I was directly involved in **35.4%** of my team's total goals, contributing to just over **1 in every 3 goals** my team scores.
+- In games I played, I was directly involved in **35.4%** of my team's total goals, contributing to just over **1 in every 3 goals**.
-- My team's win percentage was **~26%** higher in matches where I either contributed to or scored a goal, compared to games where I did not.
+- My team's win percentage was **~26%** higher in matches where I contributed to or scored a goal, compared to games where I did not.

 **Next Steps**: To capitalize on my positive impact, my team should focus on **enhancing attacking involvement** and **offensive adaptability**: